FabioCaffarello/labdata-tcc/libs/golang/ddd/shared/type-tools/regular-types-converter/README.md

-# regular-types
+# regular-types-converter

-`regular-types` is a Go library that provides utilities for converting built-in types to various entity types.
+`regular-types-converter` is a Go library that provides utilities for converting built-in types to various entity types.
 This library is designed to be flexible and easy to use, allowing you to convert data into entity types without directly importing those types.

 ## Features